Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 Symptoms of Malaria

 It is, therefore, imperative to let your guides on Kilimanjaro know if you are feeling unwell.
 Although more likely to be altitude sickness, it is always better to be careful.
+Kandoo Adventures have stringent safety management systems in place that enable our team to quickly and efficiently handle any and all kinds of situation, including what happens if a guest contracts malaria.

 Avoiding mosquito bites

-The good news for trekkers climbing Kilimanjaro is that anopheles mosquitoes are generally not found above 2,000 metres.
+The good news for trekkers climbing Kilimanjaro is that Anopheles mosquitoes are generally not found above 2,000 metres.
 Therefore, the most dangerous time is before and after you climb the mountain.
-You need to be most careful at night as this is when anopheles mosquitoes feed.
+You need to be most careful at night as this is when Anopheles mosquitoes feed.

 If you're only planning on staying in Tanzania for a short time to climb Kilimanjaro, here are 5 tips we recommend to avoiding mosquito bites.

 1. Wear insect repellent.
-Please make sure it contains high levels of DEET as this is the best repelent for mosquitoes.
-We would recommend Repel.
+Please make sure it contains high levels of DEET as this is the best repellent for mosquitoes.
+Do not only apply the insect repellent to your skin, but apply to your clothes and bedding also.

 3. Wear long sleeved shirts and trousers.
 Try to make these light coloured as mosquitoes are drawn to darker colours.